 An annuity is a guaranteed income for life.
 The amount is usually fixed, though you can purchase one that rises with inflation.

 The main disadvantage of using your pension to purchase an annuity is the low level of income you receive.
 For example, if you use your £100,000 pension to purchase an annuity at 55, you will receive just £1,722 per year.
+This assumes that the annuity increases each year and pays your spouse an income if you die.

 A drawdown pension is very different.
 Your pension pot remains invested, and you draw on it as needed.